Token-Cards

 -

-Every player begins the game with 3 random Token Cards.
+Every player begins the game with 3 Token-Cards, chosen from their deck to enjoy during that specific adventure.

 -